wikihouseproject/Owl/README.md

 Frame B - For fitting into an existing fully finished opening (which might be plasterwork, brick or any other material).
 The small 3-5mm gap around the edge will need to be properly packed and filled using a sealant.

 Frame C - Where new internal walls are being made.
 Plasterboard corner trims are fitted and made good to the opening, which return onto an 18mm packer.
-The OWL door frame is then fitted onto that packer, leaving a neat shadow-gap around the door.
+The OWL door frame is then fitted onto that packer, leaving a neat shadow-gap around the door, which must be filled with sealant.

 **Issues and further development**